 That said, it might comfort an investor to understand the extent of interest rate exposure in their portfolio.
 New Frontier designs optimal risk-targeted portfolios to meet investor objectives so the bond allocation typically shifts to more aggressive asset classes even as the weight to bonds decreases overall.
-As an example, a conservative portfolio with 80% in bonds with a duration of 5 would have a portfolio duration of 4, while an aggressive 90/10 portfolio with a 10 bond duration would have a portfolio duration of 1.
-The weighted total portfolio duration of our strategic 60/40 portfolios is 3.2.
-This means that the risk of a further 1% rise in interest rates would result in a loss of approximately 3.2.
+As an example, a conservative portfolio with 80% in bonds with a duration of 5 would have a portfolio duration of 4, while an aggressive 90/10 portfolio with a bond duration of 10 would have a portfolio duration of 1.
+The weighted total portfolio duration of our strategic 60/40 portfolios is 3.22.\ This means that the risk of a further 1% rise in interest rates would result in a loss of approximately 3.22.
 But this figure assumes nothing else will change in the portfolio.
 This is an unlikely scenario.
 A more probable scenario, along the lines of what the Fed policy makers are governing for, is that interest rates rise as the economy improves.
 This means that the rise in interest rates will likely be accompanied with a rise in the value of other assets in a well-diversified portfolio.

-Much of 2013 was just this scenario-economic indicators were better than expected and the stock market rallied on expectations of future growth.
+Like now, much of 2013 when investors were similarly jittery about rising rates was just this scenario-economic indicators were better than expected and the stock market rallied on expectations of future growth.
 The Fed saw the same news and moved toward the taper.
 Now the market has certainly priced in much of the expected impact of future tapering, as well as the possibility of a more robust economy putting upward pressure on interest rates.
 The unanswered question for the future is whether the market has under or over reacted to the news to date.
 There seems to be no consensus from thoughtful investors other than to pay attention and be well diversified.

-This note was posted as an entry on New Frontier's investment blog on December 18, 2013.
+This note was originally posted as an entry on New Frontier's investment blog on December 18, 2013, and updated on May 13, 2021.
 Read this entry and other posts at: newfrontieradvisors.com/blog.